 Research into consumer behaviour has found that creating generous experiences for shoppers is a form of currency and results in shareable moments.
 Thus, brands have increased their retailtainment factor and have incorporated design features in store with the intention to be shareable on social media.
 Whether through striking internal architecture, utilising current colour trends or lending store footprint to selfie opportunity areas, pop-ups and VR experiences.

 Our internal process of renewal, allows us to continually benchmark and write about the best in class retail trends in many market sectors across the globe.
+The images in this article have been taken from the web.
 Please take a moment to review other news items linked to this page.

 Why not call us and talk about your retail brands or store design renewal programme, digital and social media requirements.